ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 -- Text organized into bullets. newtype DecoratedSDoc = Decorated { unDecorated :: [SDoc] }

+class Diagnostic a
+  ... -- more on this later

 -- .. operations on messages
 ```